 If the learnbits of the first line are colored, the creating of adaptation continues, till following learnbits are getting colored:

-Note: If the engine doesn’t start to color the learnbits, check the coding of injectors, problem described here.
-If the second row, first/second line learnbits are not colored, the engine has hidden problem with NOx system (30EA; 30E9 errors).
+Note: If the engine doesn’t start to color the learnbits, check the coding of injectors, the problem described here.
+If the second row, first/second line learnbits are not colored, the engine has hidden problems with NOx system (30EA; 30E9 errors).
 Fix NOx problems first!